-Name the Uplift event similar to the preplanned or emergency incident name all eligible devices are successfully uplifted by the start time.

-Decide whether to make the event private or visible to FirstNet Assist app users, and whether it should appear on a report of future Uplift events

-Review the uplift request prior to the event by accessing the Uplift Request Tool on a laptop, desktop, or mobile device.
+- Name the uplift event similar to the preplanned or emergency incident name. - Decide whether to make the event private or visible to FirstNet Assist app users, and whether it should appear on a report of future uplift events. - Review the uplift request prior to the event by accessing the Uplift Request Tool on a laptop, desktop, or mobile device.

-- > Uplift events can be created up to one year in advance of a planned event. - > Name the uplift event similar to or the same as the planned event. - If you do not want your uplift event to be visible to FirstNet Assist app users (due to the sensitive nature of the event, security reasons, etc.), check the "Make Private" box to prevent the uplift event from being seen by other users.
-This can be toggled on or off while the uplift event is active, in case the situation changes. - Periodically review the uplift request prior to the event, ensuring required responders, devices, and mutual aid agencies will be uplifted. - > A scheduled uplift event can be edited or canceled at any point prior to its launch.
+- Name the uplift event similar to or the same as the planned event. - In addition to excluding an uplift event from the Nationwide Scheduled Uplift Requests report, if you also do not want your uplift event to be visible to FirstNet Assist app users (due to the sensitive nature of the event, security reasons, etc.), check the "Make Private" box to prevent the uplift event from being seen by other users.
+This can be toggled on or off while the uplift event is active, in case the situation changes.
+However, once the scheduled uplift event goes live, it will then be visible to FirstNet Assist app users.